nightguarder/ChatMedic/README.md

 ## About

-** Goal of this project is to create an Chat AI that will help expert (doctors) during their work. **
+**Goal of this project is to create an Chat AI that will help expert (doctors) during their work.**
 - The AI model should be as accurate as possible, providing feedback to experts while achieving minimal errors.
 - Model is tested by medical experts and their feedback is used to improve the model.

 ## Developing

 Entire code is open source.
-Providing transparency for finding bugs.
+Providing transparency for easier debuging.
-- If you want to participate:
+**If you want to participate:**
 > Clone this repository
 ```bash
 git clone git@github.com:nightguarder/MedicalChat